Research

 My research focuses on the conservation and management of small or declining populations.
 I use a small beetle, the red flour beetle (Tribolium castaneum), as a model system, as it can be very expensive and often logistically and ethically difficult to study these types of populations in the wild.
 Flour beetles are historic pests of stored grains such as wheat and rice, but they have been cultivated for use in experimental evolution studies for several decades because they are easy to rear and have a short life cycle, allowing for experiments that span multiple generations.

-Above: Enlarged image of Tribolium castaneum.
+Enlarged photo of Tribolium castaneum.

 Dispersal & Evolutionary Rescue

-I am currently using the flour beetle to study how to best rescue small populations from extinction that are declining due to exposure to environmental stress (pesticide, in my system).
+I used the flour beetle to study how to best rescue small populations from extinction that are declining due to exposure to environmental stress (pesticide, in my system).
 In order to do this, I am using several management-guided dispersal strategies that utilize different numbers and sources of migrants.
 This movement of individuals introduces new genes to the population, which can help alleviate negative processes that impact small populations such as inbreeding, genetic drift, and demographic stochasticity.
 The increase in genetic diversity can also promote adaptation to novel environmental conditions (evolutionary rescue).

 I am investigating the strategies for choosing individual migrants as well as the number/frequency of dispersal that will most likely lead to rescue in stressful habitats.